 The Anglican tradition of renewing ancient forms and sacraments to meet modern needs will be evident in the way the school community worships.

-The College’s commitment to the rich traditions of the Anglican Church is evident in the weekly worship services at both the Senior and Junior School.
+The College’s commitment to the rich traditions of the Anglican Church is evident in the weekly worship services at both Primary and Secondary schools.
 The weekly services incorporate symbol, story and ceremony.